riteshkarval/Eureka-SMAI-Spring2018-Project/README.md

-Predicting Movie Ratings Based on Reviews
+Topic of project: Predicting Movie Ratings Based on Reviews

 Literature Survey:
  http://aclweb.org/anthology/Y07-1050 : In this paper they have conducted various experiments on different classifiers like SVM, Maximum Entropy and Scoring which resulted in poor performance.
 Then they have collaborated all the three models which significantly increased the performance.